checkcheckzz/python-github-projects/README.md

 ###License

-Python-open-projects is licensed under the [CC-By 3.0 License](http://creativecommons.org/licenses/by/3.0/).
+Python-github-projects is licensed under the [CC-By 3.0 License](http://creativecommons.org/licenses/by/3.0/).